DiarmuidM/ncrm-web-scraping-to-build-social-research-data-2021/README.md

 ## Course materials

-This repository houses the materials underpinning a [one-day NCRM course on web scraping](https://www.ncrm.ac.uk/training/show.php?article=11232) run by [Dr Diarmuid McDonnell](https://www.birmingham.ac.uk/staff/profiles/social-policy/mcdonnell-diarmuid.aspx), University of Birmingham.
+This repository houses the materials underpinning a [one-day NCRM course on web scraping](https://www.ncrm.ac.uk/training/show.php?article=11232) run by [Dr Diarmuid McDonnell](https://www.uws.ac.uk/staff-directory/diarmuid-mcdonnell/), University of the West of Scotland.
 The course was first run on 2021-05-17.

 ### Programme